markonisic/wp-deploy/README.md

 # Overview

 This is a bash auto-install script which installs Wordpress and LEMP stack automatically on your Linux server.
+Currently it works on Debian/Ubuntu based distros.

 Script features: